-A Cappadocia balloon flight had been on my bucket list for quite some time.
-When a friend invited me to visit her in Istanbul it was logical to plan my balloon trip.
+A hot air balloon ride in Cappadocia had been on my bucket list for quite some time.
+When a friend invited me to visit her in Istanbul it was the ideal time to plan my balloon trip.
 In case you’re wondering, Cappadocia is an area in central Turkey.
 I have seen so many photographs of the area, but none of them did justice to its otherworldly beauty.
 When I arrived I fell in love with it instantly.

 My trip did not start well.
 I was flying from Rome to Istanbul and then taking a domestic flight to Nevşehir airport.
 This is the closest airport to Goreme, the main tourist town.
 Arriving in Istanbul I found that my flight, due to leave at lunchtime was cancelled.
 I was puzzled as I looked at the boarding pass in my hand.